15 Top-Rated Attractions & Things to Do in Hollywood, FL

 10. Anniversary Park

 Anniversary Park is set within the heart of Hollywood's historic downtown.
 A welcome respite from the town's hustle and bustle, this small slice of nature provides big rewards for those looking to unwind.
 Majestic magnolia and oak trees line the pathways, drooping shade onto those in need of a break from the heat.
+Visiting this quiet spot is one of the best things to do in Hollywood.

 A popular place for local families, the park also offers a small, well-shaded playground.
 Try your hand at a chess on one of the park's numerous games tables or drop onto one of its benches for an enjoyable breath of fresh air.
 When your bellies start to rumble, great food can be found at restaurants just steps away.